woniland/ski_jump/instructions/5-Engineer.md

 So far we were doing exactly 1 fit to the information, which was given to us.
 The central values are the most likely outcome of the measurement and the uncertainties were used in determining this one fit.
-Of course in this way we got a single set of best model parameters.
+Of course in this way we got a single set of best model parameters ($a, b$).
-In our simple case here `curve_fit` also provides us in addition with an uncertainty on those model parameter, but how about more complicated case?
+In our simple case here `curve_fit` also provides us in addition with an uncertainty on those model parameter, but how about more a complicated case?

 Actually, we can go one step further by applying the Monte Carlo replica method (see e.g. [JHEP 12 (2024) 064](<https://doi.org/10.1007/JHEP12(2024)064>) and reference there in for a more